 The Depository Receipts are not delivered by means of a deed executed in the presence of a civil-law notary.

 Repayments

 Any excess funds which the Bank has received in relation to a limitation or exclusion of allocation will be repaid to the account from which these funds were received.
+Repayments will not include interest.

 Vesting date